Dogs Eating Dentures & Other Mishaps to Avoid!

 So this might sound rather obvious, but you really shouldn't clean your denture while you're wearing it.
 You miss one of the most important places - the underneath - and any food or bacteria will sit there and grow, which can then causes oral candidiasis.
 Plus, if you have existing teeth that the denture hooks to, they are not being given a proper brush either, which can quickly lead to gum disease and dental decay.

-In an ideal world, I'd like to see my patients clean their denture after every time they eat, even if it's just a quick rinse off.
+In an ideal world, I'd like to see patients clean their denture after each time they eat, even if it's just a quick rinse off.
 However, I get that this is not always possible, so at least aim for twice a day.

 Again, this means a rinse under the tap (you should not use hot water as this can warp the denture and/or damage the color) and you'll still need a soft bristled toothbrush and non-abrasive toothpaste (aka not one of those whitening kinds) so you don't scratch it, but still get off any gunk that has built up.
 You either want to fill your sink with water, or put a towel in it - I cannot tell you how many people have dropped their dentures to only have them crack one of the teeth or compromise the integrity of the framework.